infojunkie/quizzical/README.md

 quizzical
 ---------

-A quiz-based, social learning engine like Duolingo.
+A quiz-based learning engine like Duolingo or Quizlet.

 https://forum.duolingo.com/comment/7285662/Let-s-open-Duolingo-s-source-code